thepalbi/tsm-pipeline/README.md

 - `generate_model`: Generate `gurobi` model to optimize (intermediate results in `working-dir/constrains`)
 - `optimize`: Run `gurobi` with the model generated in the `generate_model` step (intermediate results in `working-dir/model`)
 -  (disabled)  `generate_tsm_query`: Build a TSM query out of the resulting scores.

+Once entities are generated, there is an additional step that can be used to filter infrequent ocurrences.

 - `count_reps`: Additional step that allows for computing the number of occurrences.
-That can be used in the `generate_model` step to filter infrequent representations.
+That can be used *before* the `generate_model` step to filter infrequent representations.

 These steps can be executed individually or all together in an end-to-end runner.
 You can use the orchestrator in code, or with its CLI.
 The latter one is located in `main.py`.